5 ways to structure your JSM support sites

 You can thank Refined Sites and Categories.
 These are the building blocks that allow you to create an entirely new and customized structure for your JSM service architecture.
 Think of Refined Sites as ‘units’ or ‘segments’ of JSM, each site serving its own purpose, user group, geography, or need.
 Categories are the next level of organization (we call these Pages on cloud)—buckets of service desks that latter up to sites, each sitting in as many or as few sites as you’d like.

-How you structure your Refined Sites using Refined for Jira Service Management is up to your organizational needs.
+How you structure your Refined Sites using Refined Sites for Jira Service Management is up to your organizational needs.
 But to get you started, here are 5 common approaches to show you the various ways you can deploy a customized and user-friendly support infrastructure.

 1. The simple (default) structure